SoftwareAG/cumulocity-power-bi-widget/README.md

 Congratulations!
-Smart E Chart is configured.
+Power BI is configured.